Meditation: Hello To Comfort And Calm

 - Put an eyeshade on, especially if prone to visual distractions.

 - Put on headphones (for listening to a guided meditation.)

 - Get comfortable in the bed.

 - Lie on your back.

-- Load this simple youtube meditation: http://youtu.be/hm2Wymc0FtQ (courtesy of Lara Patriquin.)
+- Load this simple youtube meditation https://youtu.be/hm2Wymc0FtQ (courtesy of Lara Patriquin.)
 (Or try other guided meditations.
-There are so many available online.
-Find one that resonates with you.)
+There are many available online.
+Find one of a length and style that works for you.)